-The OCAT's current objectives include: sustainment of the Smoke-Free Ontario Strategy, the control of contraband tobacco products, tobacco tax increases, direct regulation of the tobacco industry and its retail partners, and protection from second-hand smoke in multi-unit dwellings.
+The Ontario Campaign's current objectives target expansion of the Smoke-Free Ontario Strategy to include further control of contraband tobacco products, tobacco tax increases, direct regulation of the tobacco industry and its retail partners, and protection from second-hand smoke in multi-unit dwellings.

 Please visit our What's New page for continual updates and recent information regarding any issues related to the OCAT's objectives.